 Banning Therapy

 At the dissolution of the Canadian Parliament for the general election in 2019, Bill S-260 was under review in the Senate of Canada.
-A second bill (S-202) was introduced in December 2019.
-On March 9, 2020 the House of Commons introduced Bill C-8, an act to amend the criminal code (conversion therapy).
+A second bill, S-202, was introduced in December 2019.
+On March 9, 2020, the House of Commons introduced Bill C-8, an act to amend the criminal code (conversion therapy).
 The preamble of Bill C-8 states:

 “Whereas conversion therapy causes harm to the person, and in particular the children, who are subjected to it;